-TOP 10 ADVOCACY WINS FROM THE PAST YEAR >
+TOP 10 ADVOCACY WINS FROM THE PAST YEAR

-Minister Watts told our February All-of-local government meeting that he wants to work in partnership with local government and LGNZ.
 In a q+a with LGNZ, he also said: "As Minister of Local Government, my vision is for a financially sustainable sector that works in true partnership with central government to drive economic growth and productivity in our cities and regions."

-2. In November we launched a set of funding and financing tools, which gained significant media and political attention, and now two are set to be delivered.
+In November we launched a set of funding and financing tools, which gained significant media and political attention, and now two are set to be delivered.
 The Government will replace development contributions with a development levy system, allowing you to charge developers a share of long-term infrastructure costs.